genovese/frplib/src/frplib/data/playground-help/utilities.md

 + `gen_symbol()` :: returns a unique symbol name every time it is called

++ `symbols(names)` takes a string of space-separated names and returns a tuple of tuples with those names.
+Supports automatically numbered symbols with a `...` pattern.

 + `symbol(name)` takes a string and creates a symbolic term with that name

 + `substitute(quantity, mapping)` :: substitutes values from mapping for the